sksundaram-learning/tanuki/README.md

 ## Deploying

 1. Edit the `prod.exs` in each `config` directory to modify any settings, as needed.
-1. Digest the web assets (enables cache invalidation): `mix phoenix.digest`
+1. Digest the web assets (enables cache invalidation): `mix phx.digest`
 1. Build the release: `mix release`
     * You will need to provide several environment variables:
         - `COOKIE` to set the cookie for connecting to the node.
 Must be atom-compatible.